MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/limited-periodic-scanning-windows-defender-antivirus.md

 Limited periodic scanning is a special type of threat detection and remediation that can be enabled when you have installed another antivirus product on a Windows 10 device.

 It can only be enabled in certain situations.
-See [Antivirus compatibility](windows-defender-antivirus-compatibility.md) for more information on when limited periodic scanning can be enabled, and how next generation protection works with other AV products.
+See [Windows Defender Antivirus compatibility](windows-defender-antivirus-compatibility.md) for more information on when limited periodic scanning can be enabled, and how Windows Defender Antivirus works with other AV products.

 **Microsoft does not recommend using this feature in enterprise environments.
-This is a feature primarily intended for consumers.** This feature only uses a very limited subset of the antivirus capabilities to detect malware, and will not be able to detect most malware and potentially unwanted software.
+This is a feature primarily intended for consumers.** This feature only uses a very limited subset of the Windows Defender Antivirus capabilities to detect malware, and will not be able to detect most malware and potentially unwanted software.
 Also, management and reporting capabilities will be limited.
 Microsoft recommends enterprises choose their primary antivirus solution and use it exclusively.

 ## How to enable limited periodic scanning

-By default, antivirus will enable itself on a Windows 10 device if there is no other antivirus product installed, or if the other product is out-of-date, expired, or not working correctly.
+By default, Windows Defender Antivirus will enable itself on a Windows 10 device if there is no other antivirus product installed, or if the other product is out-of-date, expired, or not working correctly.

-If antivirus is enabled, the usual options will appear to configure it on that device:
+If Windows Defender Antivirus is enabled, the usual options will appear to configure it on that device:

 ![Windows Defender Security Center app showing Windows Defender AV options, including scan options, settings, and update options](images/vtp-wdav.png)

-If another antivirus product is installed and working correctly, Windows antivirus will disable itself.
+If another antivirus product is installed and working correctly, Windows Defender Antivirus will disable itself.
 The Windows Defender Security Center app will change the **Virus & threat protection** section to show status about the AV product, and provide a link to the product's configuration options:

 ![Windows Defender Security Center app showing ContosoAV as the installed and running antivirus provider.
 There is a single link to open ContosoAV settings.](images/vtp-3ps.png)